chenstarx/GoDB.js/README.md

 TODO：

-- [x] Table creating after db is connected
+- [x] Table creating when db is opening
 - [x] If database or table is existed, check the db structure when init
     - [x] update db structure when it is not matching with schema
 - [x] Make sure `schema` is matching with database structure